-Most traffic citations will affect your license.
-Make sure you understand what you are doing and the potential consequences before simply pleading guilty or paying a fine.
+Unfortunately, most traffic citations will affect your license.
+It is important to make sure you understand what you are doing and the potential consequences before simply pleading guilty or paying a fine.
 The conviction and fine are usually just the beginning, not the end of the matter.
+But I can help.

 If you are under 21, stop and call me now.
 You must be careful with how you proceed when dealing with a traffic citation.
 You do not have the same protections as drivers who are 21 or older.
 In certain instances, it takes a lower number of points to trigger a suspension.
 Additionally, if you are cited for speeding 24 or more over the limit, your license will be suspended.
 Therefore, even if it is your first citation your license can be easily suspended.
 Never handle a traffic citation if you are under 21 by yourself.